How to Start an Urban Homestead (9 Helpful Tips!)

 Don’t try to make too many changes at once.
 Instead, slowly incorporate new and sustainable practices to ensure each fits your lifestyle well.

-Ultimately, you will find that urban homesteading leads to a more straightforward and healthier life and is not nearly as challenging to implement as many people think.
+Ultimately, urban homesteading leads to a more straightforward and healthier life and is not nearly as challenging to implement as many people think.